fetometo/windowgen-documentation/docs/source/working_with_generator.rst

 -------------------

 The generator is divided into the following sections:

+Profile
-- Profile: Choose from 5 built-in profiles.
+    Choose from 5 built-in profiles.

+Size
-- Size: Adjust the size of your window.
+    Adjust the size of your window.

+Window parameters
-- Window parameters: Customize window features such as centering sash disabling and instance realization.
+    Customize window features such as centering sash disabling and instance realization.

+Rotation settings
-- Rotation settings: Modify sash rotation.
+    Modify sash rotation.

+Handle settings
-- Handle settings: Choose handle type, position, and rotation.
+    Choose handle type, position, and rotation.

+Glazing settings
-- Glazing settings: Select between double or triple glazing.
+    Select between double or triple glazing.

+Impost settings
-- Impost settings: Control the presence and attributes of the impost.
+    Control the presence and attributes of the impost.

+Stulp settings
-- Stulp settings: Configure settings for two-sash windows without impost.
+    Configure settings for two-sash windows without impost.

+Materials
-- Materials: Assign window materials.
+    Assign window materials.